 Ghosts of Hastings Castle

-Hastings Castle resides high atop a cliff overlooking the old town of Hastings, as well as, the English Channel towards France.
-Originally, William the Conqueror built a wooden motte and bailey castle, which was used as a resting place for his army before heading north to face King Harold at the Battle of Hastings.
+Hastings Castle resides high atop a cliff overlooking the old town of Hastings and the English Channel towards France.
+Initially, William the Conqueror built a wooden motte and bailey castle, which was used as a resting place for his army before heading north to face King Harold at the Battle of Hastings.

-Hastings Castle evolved from a wooden structure to stone with an outer curtain wall and central keep.
-The keep and curtain wall no longer exist as the edge of the cliff collapsed causing those sections to fall over the edge.
-Today, only small ruins remain, but the castle and its ties to the Norman Invasion make it an important part of English history.
-The castle ruins are still home to a few restless spirits ...
+Hastings Castle evolved from a wooden structure to stone with an outer curtain wall and a central keep.
+The keep and curtain wall no longer exists as the cliff's edge collapsed, causing those sections to fall over the edge.
+Today, only ruins remain, but the castle and its ties to the Norman Invasion make it an essential part of English history.
+The castle ruins are still home to a few restless spirits.

 As Richard tells the story ...

 Inevitably, with a building of this age, the spirits of those who lived here long ago have been known to cross the paths of modern-day visitors.
 Occasionally, the apparition of a woman in a brown-hooded cloak has been seen on West Hill below the castle.
 According to some accounts, she carries a baby in her arms.
-She makes her way towards the south wall of the castle and, on reaching it, she and the baby simply melt into the stonework.
+She makes her way towards the castle's south wall and, on reaching it, she and the baby simply melt into the stonework.
 Some hold that she is the ghost of a Victorian girl who had an affair with a fisherman, who then abandoned her.
-Unable to bear the shame, she killed herself and the baby, since when their ghosts have made periodic returns to relive the tragic event.- Richard Jones
+Unable to bear the shame, she killed herself and the baby.
+Since then, their ghosts have made periodic returns to relive the tragic event.- Richard Jones

-Additional unexplained activity regarding Hastings Castle occurred during the 18th century when its ruins reportedly appeared in their original entirety to sailors viewing it from the sea.
+Additional unexplained activity regarding Hastings Castle occurred during the 18th century when its ruins reportedly appeared in their original entirety to sailors viewing it from the English Channel.